Finding Newfoundland: ‘Out Port’ Communities and ‘Kitchen Parties’

 History here runs long and deep.
 While proud Canadians, Newfoundlanders maintain a distinct identity in their accents, dialects, humor, and songs.
 And it is one of the oldest parts of Canada in terms of European settlement.

 The first Europeans to settle here were the Norse, who arrived on the tip of the Great Northern Peninsula around 1000 AD.
-They created a settlement of sod houses that’s now known as L’Anse aux Meadows.
+They created a settlement of sod houses that is now known as L’Anse aux Meadows.
 It’s now a UNESCO World Heritage Site and a National Historic Site.
 But, for reasons unknown, they packed up and left.
 And it wasn’t until the second half of the 18th century that Europeans began settling here in earnest.

-Initially, there was one reason men braved the treacherous North Atlantic, crossing a tumultuous ocean in search of a single thing: fish.
-Specifically, cod.
+Initially, there was one reason men braved the treacherous North Atlantic, crossing a tumultuous ocean in search of a single thing: fish—specifically, cod.
 Arriving in the late 15th century, the Italian explorer and navigator John Cabot (Giovanni Caboto), under commission from the English crown, set foot on the island.
-His crew reported so many fish off shore that you didn’t even need a net—you could simply scoop them up in a basket.
+His crew reported so many fish offshore that you didn’t even need a net—you could simply scoop them up in a basket.

 A hundred years later, fishermen said the cod remained so thick, you could scarcely row a boat through them.
 In an age before refrigeration, “salt fish” was king, a method to dry and preserve them for long voyages.
 Ships came from all over Europe—France, Spain, Portugal, and England.
 These sailors and fishermen left far-flung-sounding names all over the island, such as Rose Blanche, Quirpon, and Channel-Port aux Basques.
 And language, too.